 As we can see, the results were quite positive.
-During the period of partnership the net profits of companies soared.
+During the period of the partnership, the net profits of companies soared.
 Success resulted because culture was taken into account and was properly analysed.

 The aim of the article was to show that culture plays a role in determining the success or failure of an international partnership.
 It is hard to say, to what extent this influence determines the outcomes, however, there is definitely a positive correlation between cultural awareness and success/failure.

-Having looked through these case studies, one can conclude that there are several cultural factors which affect the outcomes of the joint ventures, mergers, aquisitions or alliance including:
+Having looked through these case studies, one can conclude that there are several cultural factors that affect the outcomes of the joint ventures, mergers, acquisitions or alliances including:

 - awareness of partner’s corporate culture

 - and trust